munificent/magpie/doc/site/markdown/language/compound-values.markdown

-^title Compound Literals
+^title Compound Values
 ^index 3

-The previous section covered *atomic* literals in Magpie: the smallest building blocks that Magpie data is built out of.
-Magpie also has a few kinds of *compound literals*.
-These build values out of smaller pieces.
-(Technically, function expressions could be considered literals too, but they're important enough to warrant their own section.)
+If the previous section covered [atoms](atomic-values.html), then this section covers "molecules": values that are built by combining other values.
+Technically, since everything is an object in Magpie, *all* values are compound: you can slap additional fields onto anything if you want.
+But for the sake of usefulness, Magpie also includes a couple of built-in compound values with their own literal syntax.

 ### Tuples